bearfriend/messageformat-validator/README.md

 `add-missing` - Add strings that do not exist in the target locale

 `rename <old-key> <new-key>` - Rename a string

+`highlight <key>` - Output a string with all non-translatable ICU MessageFormat structure highlighted

 `help [command]` - display help for command